patsurf/Info2180-project1/README.md

 # Info2180-project1

-This Project 1 for Patricia Surf.
+This is Project 1 for Patricia Surf.